deep-thought-labs/drive-docs/content/en/drive/troubleshooting/permission-issues.md

 Guide to identify and resolve permission problems related to the `persistent-data` folder and Docker containers.

+> [!NOTE]
+> **Work in Progress**
+>
+> We are actively working on improving automatic permission handling so that Drive works correctly **regardless of which user you are using** on the host system.
+This includes:
+>
+> - Improvements to the `drive.sh` script to detect and resolve permission problems more robustly
+> - Post-configuration verifications to ensure permissions were applied correctly
+> - Clearer informative messages when there are permission problems
+> - Possible changes to Docker Compose configuration to support different UIDs
+>
+> For now, **it is recommended that the user running Drive on the host system has UID 1000** to avoid permission issues.

 ## Problem Symptoms

 If you experience any of these errors, you likely have a permission problem: